gulshanera/DIY-Air-Purifier/Readme.md

 The top cover includes a slot for the OLED display, which can be secured on the designated pads using M2 screws (1–2 screws are sufficient).
 The other components—such as the SEN50 PM<sub>2.5</sub> sensor, L298N motor driver, Arduino Nano, and fan—should be installed at the positions indicated below.
 ![Image](https://github.com/user-attachments/assets/368e49c1-a0a3-4169-99fc-fa099cbbc6c5)
+While installing, make sure the top cover matches the boles created for the SEN50 sensor and the landing legs on the cover is matching with holes on the middle part.
+Lastly, the bottom HEPA filter cover should be added to the middle part by the M2 screw through the allocated holes.